makman568/algofun/pq/falcon_envelopes.md

 5. **Future-proof:** Remains valid even if optimizations or network topology change

 **For Falcon Envelope bandwidth calculations, we use ~1,084 envelopes per round** as the conservative planning estimate.
-This represents the theoretical maximum that could be generated, validated by empirical data showing actual generation closely matches this theoretical bound.
+This represents the theoretical maximum that could be generated, supported by empirical data showing actual generation closely matches this theoretical bound.

 ## 9.3 Rounds per Day